 - By this point I have never lost a puppy (which is why it's ok to have their mini surgeries).
 They are taken to the vet and given an exam before hand (just in case I missed anything?_

 - Around this time their eyes begin to open.
 All puppies (and kitties and humans) are born with blue eyes.
 Even tho they are opening their eyes are not yet able to see and focus and I limit the # of photos taken or take them from a distance because their eyes are sensitive to light and I do not wish to potentially damage their vision.
-I am not breeding merles at this point (if ever) and there is only 2 eye colors possible depending on the genetics of the coat color.
 Brown is what I mostly will get with the slight chance for light brown and or hazel if they are 'brown based'.
 Brown/Chocolate is a diluted color and thus if the nose is brown the eyes are in general often lighter.
 Blue eyes or partial blue eyes can and does happen in the 'merle' puppies.
 This is sometimes easy to see if will stay blue at 4 weeks but sometimes it takes right up until they go home at 8 weeks to have a good idea.